StanfordASL/stlhj/README.md

 3. Hardware Experiments (ROS Kinetic, Python, Matlab):
    - Turtlebot 3 burger is used as the hardware platform.
-   - ROS files derived from: https://github.com/StanfordASL/asl_turtlebot.
+   - ROS files derived from: https://github.com/StanfordASL/asl_turtlebot (as of 5 Sept 2018).
    - For switching controller, Matlab is required.

 4. MPC Controller (IPOPT, Casadi-Python, Yalmip-Matlab):